chetbae/quantum-pacman/README.md

 # Quantum Pacman

-This is an online game of the classic game of Pacman but with a quantum twist!
+This is an online version of the classic game of Pacman but with a quantum twist!

 ## Quantum Features
 Welcome to the classic arcade game Pacman but with a quantum physics twist!H ere’s how to play: